1. Home/

 • Easy integration of new features without modifying existing components

-• Support for polyglot implementations (various programming languages)
+• Support for polyglot implementations (multiple programming languages)

 • Adaptability to changing business requirements